Loss-Controlling Calibration for Predictive Models: Experiments

+The purpose of this section is to test the approach with formula (\ref{formula_11}) for controlling multiple losses.
+The datasets for multi-target regression are collected from Mulan library \cite{tsoumakas2011mulan} and the information of each dataset is listed in TABLE II.
 For each dataset, the same normalization and partition processes as those in Section IV-A were conducted and we trained RF and ERT for multi-target regression with Scikit-learn using default meta-parameters.
 For $m$-target regression, we obtain the $m$-dimensional mean and standard variance function based on the tree members, which are also denoted as $f(x)$ and $\bar{g}(x)$ respectively with $f^{(j)}(x)$ and $\bar{g}^{(j)}(x)$ representing the $j$th component.
 Therefore, the selective regression model with $m$-dimensional parameter $\lambda$ in this paper is an $m$-dimensional function $F_{\lambda}(x)$, whose $j$th component is defined as

 where $\lambda_j$ is the $j$th element of $\lambda$.
 This model consists of $m$ single-target regressors and the $m$ losses in this empirical study are just $m$ individual losses considered in Section IV-A, i.e., the $i$th loss is $(y^{(j)} - f^{(j)}(x))^2g^{(j)}(x)$, where $g^{(j)}(x)$ is the corresponding hard selection function of $\bar{g}^{(j)}(x)$.
 We search for $\lambda^*$ as formula (\ref{formula_11}) with $s$ aiming to find maximum possible $\lambda_j$ for each $j$ and combine them as $\lambda^*$, since we prefer low miscoverage for each target.